SitecorePowerShell/Book/remoting.md

 ## Troubleshooting

-If you receive the following error when trying to run a script (note the namespace is `Microsoft.PowerShell.Commands` instead of `Cognifide.Powershell` or similar):
+If you receive the following error when trying to run a script (note the namespace is `Microsoft.PowerShell.Commands` instead of `Spe` or similar):

 ```
     + FullyQualifiedErrorId : NamedParameterNotFound,Microsoft.PowerShell.Commands.NewItemCommand